Design of model Boger fluids with systematically controlled viscoelastic properties: MATERIAL CHARACTERIZATION

 \subsection{Zimm rheology}

-Many of the widely used formulations of Boger fluids exhibit viscoelastic characteristics that follow predictions of the Zimm model~\cite{zimm1956dynamics}, which assumes a solution with a dilute polymer concentration, where the dispersed polymer chains hydrodynamically interact with the surrounding solvent~\cite{rubinstein2003polymer}.
-In particular, the Zimm model considers the polymer and the volume of solvent surrounding the polymer to translocate similar to how `solid'-like objects move inside a viscous solvent.
-Hence, the presence of polymers modifies the overall solution viscosity similar to how solid spherical particles dispersed in a liquid increase the effective solution viscosity.
-Therefore, the change in the solution viscosity due to the presence of this `polymer ball' is sensitive to the radius of gyration of the polymers, and this size effect is captured by the inverse of the polymer fractal dimension, $\nu$, which is also related to the polymer-solvent interaction parameter~\cite{more2023rod} $\chi=1-1/(3\nu)$.
+Many of the widely used formulations of Boger fluids exhibit viscoelastic characteristics that follow predictions of the Zimm model~\cite{zimm1956dynamics}, which assumes a solution with a dilute polymer concentration, where each polymer chain is composed of hydrodynamically interacting beads connected by springs.
+Therefore, the change in the solution viscosity due to the presence of this `polymer ball' is sensitive to the radius of gyration of the polymers, and this size effect is captured by the inverse of the polymer fractal dimension, $\nu$.
 We note that the Rouse model, which is often discussed in conjunction with the Zimm model, is not applicable in our study, as the Rouse model is more appropriate to discussions of polymer melts.

 There are many polymer solutions that are known to exhibit Zimm-like dynamics.
-For example, experiments show that dynamic moduli, $G^*(\omega)$, of polyisobutylene-polybutene-based Boger fluids closely follow the three-parameter model that Zimm theory describes, comprised of a shear modulus $G_0$, Zimm relaxation time $\tau$, and polymer-solvent interaction parameter $\chi(\nu)$ introduced in the previous paragraph~\cite{more2023rod}.
-However, fitting a three-parameter model to a set of two curves, e.g., storage $G'(\omega)$ and loss $G''(\omega)$ moduli, where $\omega$ is the angular shear frequency, leaves room for ambiguity; multiple sets of distinct values for $G_0, \tau$, and $\chi$ can yield acceptable fitting results.
-One way to avoid this multiplicity is to select an appropriate combination of the polymer and solvent with an \textit{a priori} known value of $\chi$.
-For example, polystyrene dissolved in dioctyl phthalate is at the $\theta$-condition~\cite{johnson1970infinite} at 22 $^\circ$C, which constrains $\chi=1/3$, or $\nu=1/2$.
+For example, experiments show that dynamic moduli, $G^*(\omega)=G'(\omega)+iG''(\omega)$ where $\omega$ is the angular shear frequency, of polyisobutylene-polybutene-based Boger fluids closely follow the three-parameter model that Zimm theory describes, comprised of a shear modulus $G_0$, Zimm relaxation time $\tau$, and the reciprocal of the polymer fractal dimension $\nu$ introduced in the previous paragraph~\cite{more2023rod}.
+However, fitting a three-parameter model to a set of two curves, e.g., storage $G'(\omega)$ and loss $G''(\omega)$ moduli, leaves room for ambiguity; multiple sets of distinct values for $G_0, \tau$, and $\nu$ can yield acceptable fitting results.
+One way to avoid this multiplicity is to select an appropriate combination of the polymer and solvent with an \textit{a priori} known value of $\nu$.
+For example, polystyrene dissolved in dioctyl phthalate is at the $\theta$-condition~\cite{johnson1970infinite} at 22 $^\circ$C, which constrains $\nu=1/2$.
 However, this method relies on the availability of such known chemical compositions, and often $\theta$-solvents can be toxic, volatile, or hard to work with.